pinkencat/ZedExEss/README.md

 For binary releases for various platforms, see [Releases](https://github.com/pinkencat/ZedExEss/releases)

-> [!WARNING]
-> **Scorpion 256 support is unfinished.** The model can be selected and parts of its memory paging, ROM, and Beta 128/TR-DOS hardware are implemented, but compatibility and accuracy are not yet complete.
-Treat Scorpion support as experimental.

 ## Features

 - Z80 CPU emulation with Spectrum-specific memory, port, contention, and timing models